• Enjoy

 My Approach to Spinal Surgery

 I see a lot of patients in their 80’s or even 90’s who are symptomatic with their spinal conditions and I firmly believe that provided one is reasonably fit, age should not be the only criteria for offering life changing procedures to patients.
 I have operated on several patients in this age group with life changing outcomes.
-However, one needs to screen the patients appropriately and choose the simplest and shortest procedures.
+However, one needs to screen the patients appropriately and choose the simplest and shortest procedures that can offer a life changing outcome.

 Safety remains the primary concern in my practice.
 I am proud to say that my practice is comprehensive and evidence based.
-I work with some excellent anaesthetists and physiotherapists and my patients are cared for by specially trained spinal nurses.
+Where necessary, I perform surgery jointly with colleagues to shorten surgical times and improve overall outcomes for my patients.
+I work with some experienced anaesthetists, excellent physiotherapists and my patients are cared for by specially trained spinal nurses.

 Special clinical interests